manuelr417/healthtweets/README.md

 Each tweet can labeled as belonging to one these classes.

 ## How to get the data
-In order to get the full text and metadata for each tweet you can use the
+In order to get the full text and metadata for each tweet you can use the program getFullTweets.py, which is a Python 3 application that we have included in this repo.
+You will also need to sign up for a free Twitter developer account.
+The specific steps are as follows:

+1. Clone this repo
+2. Sign up for a free Twitter developer account
+3. Modify the

 ## Licenses